United States license plate designs and serial formats: County of issuance

 Four jurisdictions in the United States use letters to designate a residence where a vehicle was registered.
-In Hawaii, the license plates have a unique letter designation based on the island counties that residents purchased or registered the vehicles from; a vehicle with a registration number beginning with H or Z is registered in Hawai‘i County, one beginning with K is registered in Kaua‘i County, one beginning with M or L is registered in Maui County, and one beginning with any other letter (and not containing H, K, L, M, or Z) is registered in the City and County of Honolulu.
-In the U.S. territory of Guam, the license plates use the first two letters that are coded by village of issuance, for example, "TM-1234" refers to a vehicle that was registered by a person who lives the village of Tamuning.
+In Hawaii, the license plates have a unique letter designation based on the island counties that residents purchased or registered the vehicles from.
+A vehicle with a registration number beginning with H or Z is registered in Hawai‘i County, one beginning with K is registered in Kaua‘i County, one beginning with M or L is registered in Maui County, and one beginning with any other letter (and not containing H, K, L, M, or Z) is registered in the City and County of Honolulu.
+In the U.S. territory of Guam, the license plates use the first two letters that are coded by village of issuance.
+For example, "TM-1629" refers to a vehicle that was registered by a person who lives the village of Tamuning.
 In the U.S. Virgin Islands, a vehicle with a registration number beginning with C is registered in St. Croix, J in St. John, and T in St. Thomas.

 Several states do require vehicles to display county codes, but these codes are not part of the serial.
-Indiana and Ohio display two-number county codes, while Kansas plates display two-letter county codes, but these codes are placed on a sticker or are printed in the corner of the plate in a smaller font size.
+Indiana and Ohio display two-number county codes.
+Kansas plates display two-letter county codes, but these codes are placed on a sticker or are printed in the corner of the plate in a smaller font size.
 Texas places the county name only on the windshield registration sticker, where the car's license plate number is also printed.
 Florida, Georgia, Iowa, Kentucky, Mississippi, Ohio, and Tennessee place the full name of the county of registration explicitly on their standard-issue plates, although not as part of the serial.
-However, Florida allows its residents to choose either "Sunshine State" or "In God We Trust" in place of the county name, and Georgia allows drivers to choose the slogan "In God We Trust" in place of the county name.
+However, Florida allows its residents to choose either "Sunshine State" or "In God We Trust" in place of the county name.
+Georgia also allows its residents to choose from either the county name or the slogan "In God We Trust".